 Product Homepage Integration:

-When you use product homepage integration, you integrate one link to a digital product homepage for each Norton digital learning tool you're using.
+When you use Product Homepage Integration, you integrate one link to a digital product homepage for each Norton digital learning tool you are using.
 When students click on the product homepage link from their LMS course, they'll be redirected to the product homepage from which they can click on links to individual activities.

 Individual Activity Link Integration: